siyryu/Awesome-Waitlist/README.md

 *Future productivity apps*

+- [Project Mariner](https://deepmind.google/technologies/project-mariner/) - Google DeepMind's Project Mariner is an AI research prototype that automates tasks within your browser by understanding and interacting with web elements like text, images, and forms, enhancing user efficiency and control.
 - [Notion Mail](https://www.notion.com/product/mail) - Modern email client with AI-powered organization and automation
 - [Diabrowser](https://www.diabrowser.com/) - AI won’t exist as an app.
 Or a button. it’ll be an entirely new environment built on top of a web browser.
 - [Raycast for Windows](https://www.raycast.com/windows) - The popular developer productivity tool with AI features, clipboard history, window management, and extensible command palette coming to Windows